Henry Wise Wood: Class conflict ideology

 Wood became well known as the main theorist and head of the radical Albertan branch of the wave of agrarian discontent that was sweeping Canada at the time.
 He consistently refused to run for office.
 After initial opposition due to past experience with will-fated political farm organizations in the U.S., he backed the United Farmers when they began to engage in direct politics - running for office - and also supported the Progressive Party of Canada and UFA candidates federally.
 Wood's basic ideology was one of supporting farmers' class interests against bankers and industrialists and hope for birth of cooperative society.
 He put forward new idea of representative government - the concept of "group government" - in which a legislature proportionally representing each sector of the society would replace the existing parliamentary system where political parties represent narrow class interests.

 Later life

 Appointed a Companion of the Order of St Michael and St George in 1935, Wood continued to play an important role in the UFA until 1937 when he retired to his farm in Carstairs, Alberta.

 He died in 1941.
-A school in Calgary, Henry Wise Wood Senior High, was named after him.
+A school in Calgary, Henry Wise Wood High School, was named after him.